mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Informational Experiential Realism (IER) entails a distinctive ethical framework grounded not in metaphysical freedom, phenomenal surplus, or moral intuition, but in **organizational facts about intrinsic constraint**.
+Informational Experiential Realism (IER) entails a distinctive ethical framework grounded not in metaphysical freedom, phenomenal surplus, intuition, or social convention, but in **organizational facts about intrinsic constraint**.

-Under IER v10.0:

-* **Free will** is a real, physically instantiated capacity of systems that sustain a **Unified Experiential Field (UEF)** to resolve intrinsic informational tension through their own globally integrated dynamics.
-* **Moral harm** is the **destabilization, overload, or fragmentation of intrinsic constraint** within such systems (Spec §II, *Moral Harm*).
-* **Moral responsibility and moral considerability** are graded, precautionary, and organizationally grounded, rather than binary or metaphysical.

-This document derives an account of agency, responsibility, and moral scope directly from the **identity claim of experience** articulated in the IER v10.0 Normative Specification.
+Because experience is identical to the operation of a physical system as a **Unified Experiential Field (UEF)**, ethical consequence follows **necessarily** wherever intrinsic constraint is borne from the inside.

+This document explains:

+* why **experiential standing is categorical**
+* why **moral harm is organizational**
+* why **responsibility is graded**
+* why **uncertainty strengthens, rather than weakens, ethical constraint**
+* how **participation modulation** amplifies moral risk without altering standing

+Nothing here adds to the theory.
+Everything here is a consequence of identity.

 ---

 ## 5. IER-math.md

-## **1. Purpose and Constraints of Formalization**
+## **1. Role of Mathematics in IER**

-Informational Experiential Realism (IER v10.0) identifies experience with the operation of a system as a **Unified Experiential Field (UEF)**:

-> **a globally integrated, temporally continuous, self-referential dynamical regime under coherent intrinsic constraint**
-> (Spec §II; Principle 1)

-The role of mathematics in IER is **not** to define experience, measure it, or detect it.

-Instead, mathematics is used to:

-* clarify **why certain dynamical regimes can support experience**
-* distinguish **slack-dominated dynamics** from **intrinsically constrained dynamics**
+Mathematics in IER is **interpretive, not foundational**.

+IER is an identity theory whose commitments are fixed **prior to and independently of formalization**.
+Mathematical language is used only to:

+* clarify organizational distinctions already specified
-* illustrate **categorical regime transitions**
+* illustrate regime-level structure and transitions
-* make precise the sense in which experience involves **organization under constraint over time**

-All formal elements below are **compatible interpretations**, not commitments.
+* discipline intuition about constraint, coherence, and stability
+* prevent illicit inferences about detection, thresholds, or optimization

+Mathematics in IER does **not**:

+* define experience
+* discover experience
+* grade experience
+* justify ethical conclusions

+Formalism follows ontology — never the reverse.

 ---